GrGLeo/TermArena/documentation/detailed/networking.md

 - **Version (u8):** Protocol version (currently `1`).
 - **Code (u8):** Packet type identifier.

-### Authentication Flow
+### Authentication Flow (SSH-Style)

-The following diagram shows the sequence of packets for a user to log in.
+The authentication process uses a challenge-response mechanism similar to SSH, where a client proves its identity by signing a unique challenge with its private key.

 ```mermaid
 sequenceDiagram